-- (461) As explained in Chapter 5, the majority of respondents offer their consumer IoT services and enable control of their smart devices through third-party general-purpose voice assistants and/or smart device operating systems, provided by a few leading consumer IoT technology platform providers. - (462) Consequently, some respondents indicate that they depend largely on these leading providers of voice assistants and smart device operating systems when featuring as intermediaries between the smart device manufacturer or consumer IoT service provider and the user.
-Respondents to the Sector Inquiry raised the following concerns with respect to intermediation.
+- voice assistants and/or smart device operating systems, provided by a few leading providers of consumer IoT technology platforms. - (475) Consequently, some respondents indicate that they depend largely on these leading providers of voice assistants and smart device operating systems when featuring as intermediaries between the smart device manufacturer or consumer IoT service provider and the user.
+Respondents to the sector inquiry raise the following concerns with respect to intermediation